Work With Us

 Mandy Herbert, MBA

 Mandy Herbert was drawn to PSI in 2005 and has always had an increased personal interest for helping people with chronic illnesses.
-Since 2005, Mandy has contributed to the continued success of biologics and select oncology programs, led numerous funding campaigns, secured features in local and major national media outlets such as USA Today, aided in program development, and in fundraising efforts.
+Since 2005, Mandy has created and contributed to the continued success of PSI’s patient assistance and specialty programs, led numerous funding campaigns, and secured features in local and major national media outlets.
 Mandy received her BA in English with a minor in Psychology from High Point University in 2005, a Certificate in Non-Profit Management and Leadership from Virginia Commonwealth University in 2008, and her MBA in Management and Strategy from Western Governors University in 2015.
 She currently resides in VA with her husband and their children (their son has mild hemophilia A).
-Aside from work , Mandy enjoys date nights with her husband, playing with her children, working out, and spending time with family and close friends.
+Aside from work , Mandy enjoys date nights with her husband, playing with her children, working out (she’s a Certified Personal trainer), trips to the beach, and spending time with family and close friends.

 Access your account 24 hours a day, 7 days a week.